1. The outlet should be strong, with no moving parts liable to be damaged or requiring periodic attention and maintenance.

 (c) Sub-proportional outlet.

+These will be explained both with respect to their Flexibility as well as setting.
 3. Setting Setting is the ratio of the depth of the soil or the crest level of the module below the full supply of the distributing channel to the full supply depth of the distributing channel.
 4. Hyper proportional outlet A hyper proportional outlet is the one in inch the flexibility is greater than one, i.e. the discharge in the outlet changes by larger percentage than the percentage change in the discharge of the distributing channel.
 Thus, for a hyper proportional outlet 5.
 Sub-proportional outlet A sub proportional outlet is the one in which the flexibility is lesser than one. i.e. the discharge in the outlet changes by a smaller percentage than the percentage change in the discharge of the distributing channel.
 Thus, for a sub-proportional outlet: 6.
 Sensitivity It is defined as the ratio of the rate of change of discharge of an outlet to the rule of’ change in the level of the distributing surface referred to the normal depth of the channel.
 Thus, 7.
 Efficiency Efficiency is the measure of a conservation of head by an outlet.
 It is defined as the ratio of the head recovered to the head put in.
 Less is the working head required for the functioning of the outlet, more will be its efficiency.
 8. Drowning ratio It is ratio between the depths of water level over crest on the downstream and upstream of the module.
 Minimum modular head 9.
 The minimum modular head The minimum modular loss is the minimum loss of head or the difference between the upstream and downstream water levels which is absolutely necessary to he maintained to enable the module to pass its design discharge 10.
 Modular limits and modular range The modular limits of an outlet are the upper and the lower limits of any one or more factors beyond which an outlet is incapable of acting as a module or semi-module.
 Modular range is the range between the modular limits.
 It is the range of various factors which a module or semi-module works as designed.
 Non Modular Outlets Pipe Outlet The most common types of non-modular outlets are: submerged pipe outlet, masonry sluice and orifices, and wooden shoots, shows a pipe outlet.
 The pipes vary from 10 to 30 cm diameter, and are frequently laid on a light concrete foundation to prevent uneven settlement and consequent leakage.
 They are generally fixed horizontally at angles to the direction of flow.
+Semi-Module or Flexible Outlets: In the case of a flexible outlet, the discharge is affected by the change in the water level of the distributing channel but not with the change in the water level of the field channel.
+The following are the common types of flexible outlets:

 (i) Pipe outlet discharging freely in the atmosphere,